So, you want to learn more about the types of banks in Nigeria right? I’ve got you covered.

 - Mortgage bank

 Want to know more about each of these types of banks right?
-Let’s take it one after the other.
+Interestingly, some of these banks provides one or more type of loan to their subscribers.

 1. Central Bank of Nigeria